rodrigonigri/nlp_aps1_rodrigo_nigri_griner/README.md

 The workgroup is free to choose a theme of their liking.
 It is the responsability of the group to find a suitable dataset for that theme.
 The use case should be described in the README.md file in your repository.

+## Theme

+The theme chosen for this project is the analysis of music lyrics.
+The dataset used is the [Lyrics Dataset](https://www.kaggle.com/mousehead/songlyrics) from Kaggle.

 ## Running the Project with Docker

 ```bash